gravitational/teleport/docs/4.3/admin-guide.md

   web_listen_addr: 0.0.0.0:3080
   tunnel_listen_addr: 0.0.0.0:3024

-  # The DNS name the proxy HTTPS endpoint as accessible by cluster users.
+  # The DNS name of the proxy HTTPS endpoint as accessible by cluster users.
   # Defaults to the proxy's hostname if not specified.
 If running multiple
   # proxies behind a load balancer, this name must point to the load balancer
   # (see public_addr section below)